Dajal Tehsil: History

 The country side of Harrand and Daajal came under the control of Khan of Kalat Mir Naseer Khan Baloch after defeating Ahmed Shah Abdali in Kalat Balochistan in 1758.
 This tract remained under the Khanate up till 1827.
 In 1827, the Nawab of Bhawalpur occupied the country of Daajal and Harrand for Sikh and thus the rule of Khan of Kalat came to an end over this area.
 Kabul, the British Government in 1838, at Lahore, ratified the treaty of 1834 between the Shah and the Maharajah.

 By this treaty Shah Shuja renounced his claim to all jurisdiction over the province of Harrand Daajal, at that time still nominally in the Kalat Khanate.
 Soon after Ranjit Singh's death in 1839. no one having been- found fit to fill the place of that astute ruler, the whole of this part of the country fell into a state of anarchy.
 The Kalat Sardars, instigated, it is said, by the Khan, raided Harrand Daajal in retaliation for the conduct of the Sikh Government, and in their endeavour to recover the stolen province, all became anarchy and confusion throughout the Dera Ghazi Khan district.

-The conquest of Sindh in 1843 and annexation of the Punjab in 1849 advanced our North- West Frontier across the Indus to the hills bordering Afghanistan and Kalat.
+The conquest of Sindh in 1843 and annexation of the Punjab in 1849 advanced our North-West Frontier across the Indus to the hills bordering Afghanistan and Kalat.
 In this connection one feature is distinctly noticeable.
-Prior to, the Tripartite Treaty of 1838 the district of Harrand Daajal – including the Gurchanis, Mazaris, and certain Harris – was claimed by the Khan of Kalat.
+Prior to, the Tripartite Treaty of 1838 the Harrand and Daajal – including the Gurchanis, Mazaris, and certain Harris – was claimed by the Khan of Kalat.

 Administrative status

-On the end of 2022 PTI Punjab Govt gave the status of Tehsil to Dajal, in the newest created District Jampur In Dera Ghazi Khan Division.
+On the end of 2022 Punjab Govt gave the status of Tehsil to Dajal, in the newest created Jampur district in Dera Ghazi Khan Division.